 Our U.S. qualified defined benefit pension plan ("U.S. Plan") holds the majority of our pension plan assets.
-The expected long-term rate of return on these plan assets was 4.25 percent for the year ended December 31, 2019, 5.0 percent for the year ended December 31, 2018 (except for the period between the November 1, 2018 remeasurement and December 31, 2018 during which it was 4.5 percent), and 6.5 percent for the year ended December 31, 2017.
-The expected longterm rate of return on these plan assets decreased by 0.75 percent in 2019 compared to 2018, due to the 2019 portfolio consisting of a full year of 100 percent fixed income investments, whereas the prior year portfolio transitioned to 100 percent fixed income in October 2018.
+The expected long-term rate of return on these plan assets was 3.00 percent for the year ended December 31, 2020, 4.25 percent for the year ended December 31, 2019, and 5.0 percent for the year ended December 31, 2018 (except for the period between the November 1, 2018 remeasurement and December 31, 2018 during which it was 4.5 percent).
+The expected long-term rate of return on these plan assets decreased by 1.25 percent in 2020 compared to 2019 primarily due to falling yields on corporate bonds.
 In developing the assumption for the long-term rate of return on assets for our U.S. Plan, we take into consideration the technical analysis performed by our outside actuaries, including historical market returns, information on the assumption for long-term real returns by asset class, inflation assumptions and expectations for standard deviation related to these best estimates.
 Given an actively managed investment portfolio, the expected annual rates of return by asset class for our portfolio, assuming an estimated inflation rate of approximately 2.1 percent, is in line with our assumption for the rate of return on assets.
-The target asset allocation at December 31, 2019 by asset category is 100 percent fixed income investments.
+The target asset allocation at December 31, 2020 by asset category is 100 percent fixed income investments.

 Our U.S. Plan reached fully funded status during 2018.
 The primary investment strategy is a liability hedging approach with an objective of maintaining the funded status of the plan such that the funded status volatility is minimized and the likelihood that we will be required to make significant contributions to the plan is limited.
 The portfolio is comprised of 100 percent fixed income securities and cash.
 Investment performance and related risks are measured and monitored on an ongoing basis through monthly liability measurements, periodic asset liability studies, and quarterly investment portfolio reviews.
+The increase in our non-operating pension and post retirement charges (income) is attributable to the continued approach of using the smoothed market related value of assets (MRVA) as opposed to the actual fair value of plan assets in the determination of 2020 expense.
+This continued approach will create some volatility in our non-operating periodic pension cost since our qualified pension plan is 100 percent fixed income securities.

 The following tables present our fair value hierarchy for our major categories of pension plan assets by asset class.
 See Note 19 for the definition of fair value and the descriptions of Level 1, 2 and 3 in the fair value hierarchy.

+Quoted Prices in

+Significant Other

+Identical Assets Observable Inputs Unobservable

-(in Millions) Ι December 31, 2019 Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+(in Millions) December 31, 2020 (Level 1) (Level 2) Inputs (Level 3)

-Cash and short-term investments 5 \$ 19.8 \$ 19.8 \$ \$
+Cash and short-term investments \$ 24.7 \$ 24.6 \$ 0.1 \$

 Fixed income investments:

+Investment contracts 151.4 151.4

+U.S. Government Securities 307.0 297.9 9.1

+Mutual funds 70.5 70.5

+Corporate debt instruments 931.0 931.0

+TOTAL ASSETS \$ 1,484.6 \$ 393.0 \$ 1,091.6 \$ -

+Significant Other Observable Inputs Significant Unobservable

+(in Millions) December 31, 2019 (Level 1) (Level 2) Inputs (Level 3)

+Cash and short-term investments \$ 19.8 \$ 19.8 \$ - \$

+Fixed income investments:

 Investment contracts 150.1 150.1

 U.S. Government Securities 331.0 294.3 36.7

 Mutual funds 65.2 65.2

 Corporate debt instruments 824.5 824.5

-TOTAL ASSETS 5 \$ 1,390.6 \$ 379.3 \$ 1,011.3 \$ -
+TOTAL ASSETS \$ 1,390.6 \$ 379.3 \$ 1,011.3 \$

-(in Millions) Decem ber 31, 2018 Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Cash and short-term investments \$ 92.5 \$ 92.5 \$ \$

-Fixed income investments:

-Investment contracts 144.9 144.9

-U.S. Government Securities 469.9 465.1 4.8

-Mutual funds 55.7 55.7

-Corporate debt instruments 506.7 506.7

-TOTAL ASSETS \$ 1,269.7 \$ 613.3 \$ 656.4 \$ -